In the autumn of 1910 two institutions of higher learning opened their doors in Fort Worth within seventeen days of each other:

 But in 1910 fire destroyed one of those institutions.
 TCU’s main building burned.
 Only a gutted shell remained.
 After the fire, TCU trustees were determined to rebuild and stay in Athens-on-the-Brazos, and civic leaders hoped that TCU would stay if only because Waco had eight churches of the Christian Church denomination.

 But soon other cities sent emissaries—their collars starched, their ’staches waxed—to Waco to whisper sweet somethings in TCU’s ear.

 Among those cities were Fort Worth, Dallas, McKinney, and Gainesville.
 Waco, faced with these brash interlopers, was forced to woo its own university.

 Fort Worth was a most ardent suitor.
-Delegations of the board of trade (chamber of commerce) and churches of the Christian Church denomination made their honeyed proposition to TCU’s locating committee.
+Delegations of the Fort Worth board of trade (chamber of commerce) and local churches of the Christian Church denomination made their honeyed proposition to TCU’s locating committee.

 TCU listened and stipulated that the site chosen for the campus must be accessible by a graveled road and have gas, water, and sewer service.

 No problem.
 Fort Worth offered TCU fifty acres south of Forest Park.
 The Fairmount Land Company donated most of the land, valued at $100,000.
 Streetcar service and water, electric, and sewer service would be provided.

 But TCU, aware of how badly Fort Worth and other cities yearned for it, demanded more: a $100,000 ($2.8 million today) bonus.

 Fort Worth didn’t flinch.
 In the past it had passed the hat to raise similar amounts to lure railroads and the packing plants to town.